Logic Action

 • Reuse a password reset or sales qualification flow

-• Delegate complex processes to dedicated chatflows
+• Delegate complex processes to dedicated flows

 • Centralize core automations and trigger them from multiple entry points